 Helpful Steps for Making Important Ethical Decisions.
-When I face a difficult ethical decision, I have found these three steps helpful from David Lassiter at The Center for Business and Ethics at Loyola Marymount University:
+When I face a difficult ethical decision, I have found these three steps helpful originally published by David Lassiter at The Center for Business and Ethics at Loyola Marymount University:

 - Analyze the consequences/side effects of the decision

-- a.
-Who will be helped by what I do?
+- Who will be helped by what I do?

 - Analyze the actions.

-- a.
-Consider all of the options from a different perspective, without thinking about the consequences.
+- Consider all of the options from a different perspective, without thinking about the consequences.

-- c.
-Do any of the actions “cross the line?”
+- Do any of the actions “cross the line?”

-- e.
-Which option offers actions that are least problematic?
+- Which option offers actions that are least problematic?